letsencrypt/mariadb-sequential-partition-manager-py/README.md

 - At start, if any configuration file specified as a CLI argument, read that configuration file to set all other values.
 - Then, process all remaining command line arguments, overriding values loaded from the configuration file in case of conflicts.
-- From those command-line arguments, determine whether to collect statistics `stats`, determine an initial partition layout `bootstrap`, or operate in the normal `maintain` mode.
+- From those command-line arguments, determine whether to collect statistics `stats`, determine an initial partition layout `migrate`, or operate in the normal `maintain` mode.
 - Use the configuration information as inputs to the required algorithm.

 ### How does `partman` determine when an additional partition is needed?